Producible/MinRAGServer/README.md

 ## Usage
 1. Run the server:
 ```
-./MinFileServer
+./MinRAGServer
 ```
-2. Open your web browser and navigate to http://localhost:8080.
+2. Open a web browser and navigate to http://localhost:8080.
-3. Click on a project name to view its file tree.
+3. Map an external port on your router if necessary
-4. Navigate through the directories by clicking on the folder icons.
+4. Click on a project name to view its file tree.
-5. Click on a file name to view its content in a new window.
+5. Navigate through directories and view file contents.
-6. Use the copy icons to copy the file URL or info to the clipboard.
+6. Copy file URLs and info to the clipboard.
-7. With any scraper plugin you prefer, paste the URL in the prompt.
+7. Use a scraper plugin to feed content to ChatGPT.
-8. (Optional) Use the Chrome extension ChatGPT Helper together to level up productivity https://chromewebstore.google.com/detail/chatgpt-helper/pjaiffleeblodclagbgflpnmighceibl?hl=en
+8. (Optional) Enhance productivity with the ChatGPT Helper Chrome extension. https://chromewebstore.google.com/detail/chatgpt-helper/pjaiffleeblodclagbgflpnmighceibl?hl=en

 ## Customization
-- Customize the appearance by modifying the static/style.css file.
+- Modify static/style.css to customize the appearance.
-- Add interactive features by modifying the static/script.js file.
+- Add features with static/script.js.
-- The static/clipboard.js file handles the copy-to-clipboard functionality.
+- static/clipboard.js handles copy-to-clipboard functionality.

 ## Contributing
-Feel free to fork this repository, make changes, and open a pull request.
 Contributions are welcome!
+Fork the repository, make changes, and open a pull request.

 ## License
-This project is licensed under the MIT License.
+MinRAGServer is licensed under the MIT License.
 See the LICENSE file for details.